angular/angular/aio/content/guide/pipes.md

   </code-pane>
 </code-tabs>

-In the above example, a breakpoint on the pipe's request for data shows the following:
+In the preceding example, a breakpoint on the pipe's request for data shows the following:

 * Each binding gets its own pipe instance.
 * Each pipe instance caches its own URL and data and calls the server only once.